cpuguy83/gonso/README.md

 ### Why?

-Linux namespaces are per-thread, but Go programs don't direct access to threads.
+Linux namespaces are per-thread, but Go programs don't have direct access to threads.
 Doing namespace manipulation in Go requires careful use of `runtime.LockOSThread()` and `runtime.UnlockOSThread()`.
 Linux namespaces can have special rules for how they interact with each other and when/how you can